-The waiter Dong comes back with a small dish of sweet and sour sauce and an orange soda for Cindy, who shakes her head and rejects both.
+The waiter Dong comes back to attend to their table, with a sweet and sour sauce and a can of soda, but Cindy shakes her head.

 “Boss Dong, never mind Cindy.
 She just looks Asian, but she’s has an American stomach.”
 Lulu talks with Dong for a few minutes about the business in general.
 Dong complains about the 25% capacity rule in New Jersey, which has made their operation impossible.

 Dong turns around and moves towards another table, but before he leaves them, he says to Cindy in a familiar tone, “Don’t order fried rice, General Tsao’s Chicken next time.
 I’ll show you how to order next time.”

 Cindy doesn’t pick up the familiar tone as a sign of trying to be friendly, but instead she feels that Dong is not approving her.
 She’s born and raised in Edison, New Jersey, but all her life Americans think she’s from Asia while Asians thinks she’s too American.

 Cindy says thanks a little unwillingly, and Lulu says with a big smile, “Boss Dong, how nice of you.
 Any new dishes you have, let us know next time.”